Why Would You Do That? (Watch Your Wife with Another Man)

-So, I thought I would use this posting to explore these issues, and invite discussion of what these various reasons might be.
-Even though this practice of wife-sharing focuses on the wife's sexuality, in my experience, this is almost always (99% of the time) prompted by the husband's request.
-Wives simply do not often or unprompted go to their husbands and request they have permission to have sex with other men.
-I will tell you that in the research for my book, I heard lots of varied reasons for this desire from various husbands.
-Some of the reasons were nice, and some were not so nice.
-I think a discussion of this phenomenon deserves consideration of all the reasons and motivations.
-So - here you go - my list of the motivations, based upon my research, behind why men would be interested in watching their wives with other men:
+So I thought I would use this post to explore these issues.
+Even though the practice of wife-sharing focuses on the wife's sexuality, in my experience, this is almost always prompted by a husband's request.
+Wives simply do not often or unprompted go to their husbands and request permission to have sex with other men.
+In the research for my book, I heard lots of varied reasons for this desire.
+Some were nice, and some were not so nice, but a discussion of this phenomenon deserves consideration of all the reasons and motivations.
+So here is my list of the motivations, based upon my research, behind why men would be interested in watching their wives with other men:

-• Voyeurism - many folks suggest that we live in a "pornified culture," where most men of college-age and older have seen pornography, and use it as a part of their sexual repertoire.
+- Voyeurism.
+Many suggest that we live in a "pornified culture," where most men of college-age and older have seen pornography, and use it as a part of their sexual repertoire.
 If they are used to such a voyeuristic process in their sexuality, there is some legitimacy to suggesting they may incorporate it into their marital sexuality.
-Watching your wife have sex with another man may be a next step, or progression, from watching yourselves have sex by having a mirror on the ceiling during sex, then using a video camera during sex, and then finally watching one's spouse with someone else.
-Many men told me "My wife is the most beautiful woman in the world to me, I'd rather watch her having sex than some porn actress I don't know."
+Watching your wife have sex with another man may be a next step, or progression, from watching yourselves have sex by having a mirror on the ceiling, then using a video camera during sex, and finally watching one's spouse with someone else.
+Many men told me, "My wife is the most beautiful woman in the world to me.
+I'd rather watch her having sex than some porn actress I don't know."

-• Sperm competition - as Christopher Ryan, author Terry Gould, and researchers Baker and Bellis have suggested, there is a biological response playing out here, that affects a male sexual drive.
+- Sperm competition.
+As Christopher Ryan, author Terry Gould, and researchers Baker and Bellis have suggested, there is a biological response playing out here, one that affects a male sexual drive.
 After watching their wife with another man, the husband is prompted biologically to have longer, more vigorous sex, has a shorter refractory period between erections, ejaculates harder, and his ejaculate contains more sperm.
 Nearly every couple I interviewed told me that after an episode of the wife having sex with another man, the couple felt like they were "in heat."

-• Female empowerment - I was surprised by how many of these couples embraced very powerful feminist principles, and how many of these husbands described the joy they felt at their wife's increased independence, confidence and assertiveness, that came from the wife's freedom to have sex with other men.
+- Female empowerment.
+I was surprised by how many of these couples embraced powerful feminist principles, and how many husbands described the joy they felt at their wife's increased independence, confidence, and assertiveness, coming from her freedom to have sex with other men.
 Many of the men expressed that through their wife's open sexuality, the couple was actively and consciously rejecting social pressures to suppress female sexuality, assert monogamy and patriarchal power.

-• Bisexuality - In more than half of the men I interviewed, male bisexuality played a role in the husband's desires to watch his wife have sex with another man.
-This played out in many different dynamics.
-Sometimes, bringing a man to bed with the wife was a pretext, a bait and switch if you will, for the husband to then engage sexually with the man as well.
+- Bisexuality.
+For more than half of the men I interviewed, male bisexuality played a role in the husband's desires to watch his wife have sex with another man.
+This played out in different dynamics.
+Sometimes, bringing a man to bed with the wife was a pretext—a bait and switch if you will—for the husband to then engage sexually with the man as well.
 Sometimes, the husbands were very concerned about being seen as heterosexual, but they spent an awful lot of time looking for well-endowed men for their wife.
 To my mind, a man who is that focused on the size of other men's penises really doesn't qualify as all that straight.

-• Masochism - Leopold von Sacher-Masoch was a 19th century fan of flagellation, who wrote Venus in Furs, about dominant women.
+- Masochism.
+Leopold von Sacher-Masoch was a 19th-century fan of flagellation who wrote Venus in Furs about dominant women.
 Masochism was named after him.
 Leopold posted ads in German newspapers of the day, looking for "energetic young men" to befriend and pleasure his wife.
-(Check out Craigslist, and you'll see Leopold's modern counterparts) Leopold's interest in the experience was specifically the humiliation aspects, of being cuckolded, treated as weak, lesser, and not a real man.
-Like those who seek the Taboo, the cuckolds often seek out a strong SM flavor, where the husbands are dominated, belittled and degraded.
+(Check out Craigslist for Leopold's modern counterparts.)
+Leopold's interest in the experience was specifically the humiliation aspect—being cuckolded, treated as weak, lesser, and not a real man.
+Like those who seek the taboo, these cuckolds often seek out a strong SM flavor, in which the husbands are dominated, belittled, and degraded.

-• Financial reasons - Most of the women working in Nevada's brothels have husbands and boyfriends at home, who benefit from the wife's sexual exploits for pay.
+- Financial reasons.
+Most of the women working in Nevada's brothels have husbands and boyfriends at home, who benefit from the wife's sexual exploits for pay.
 It's not always about the money.
-A friend, and a wife interviewed in my first book, told me that when she was working as a manager at a brothel, one of the women always called her husband on her cellphone, before bringing a man back to her room for a "party."
-Unbeknownst to the man, her husband was getting off listening in on the phone.
+A wife interviewed for my first book told me that when she was working as a manager at a brothel, one of the women always called her husband on her cellphone before bringing a man back to her room for a "party."
+Unbeknownst to that man, her husband was getting off listening in on the phone.
 The financial part is a piece that can't be ignored, as it has been around for a long time.
-In England, men would sometimes set up their wives to be seduces by a man, so that the husband could then sue the man in court.
-In Florida, in the 1990's, the Sheriff husband of the "Housewife Hooker" hid in the closet videotaping his "nymphomaniac wife" with other men (notably republican politicians), whom the husband then blackmailed.
+In England, men would sometimes set up their wives to be seduced by a man, so that the husband could then sue the man in court.
+In Florida, in the 1990's, the sheriff husband of the "Housewife Hooker" hid in the closet videotaping his "nymphomaniac wife" with other men (notably Republican politicians), whom he then blackmailed.

-• Misogyny - sadly, I saw some couples where the husband's encouragement of the wife to have sex with other men was about a degrading of the woman.
+- Misogyny.
+Sadly, I saw some couples in which the husband's encouragement of the wife to have sex with other men was about degrading the woman.
 Some of these men talked about treating the wife as a whore, as a piece of meat, and "taking her down a peg."